wvhulle/nu-lint/README.md

 A static analysis tool for [Nushell](https://www.nushell.sh/) scripts.

 Can detect stylistic issues in Nushell code and suggest improvements.
-Complementary to the basic checks by [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).
+Functions complementary to the basic checks done by [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).

 ## Installation